ccrownhill/serpens_os/README.md

-# TicTacToe in an OS
+# Snake in an OS

+This is an Operating System that boots up and starts a game of Snake.

 Current state: